 The large seminar room was named the Flamingo Room for the fun that awaits.
 Folks will "flock" to this room for estate planning and long-term care seminars by Rep DeLoach; "Title Talks" for real estate professionals hosted by the title company; staff celebrations, community events and so much more.

 The Osprey Room is our grandest conference room "perched" on the 2nd floor--hence the name.
 Views of Lake Seminole and Seminole Boulevard can be seen from the large picture window.
-This room houses all of the Florida Statues going back to 1975 when Mr. DeLoach founded the firm.
+This room houses all of the firm's Florida Statues going back to 1975 when Mr. DeLoach founded the firm.
 It is a special visual representation of our history and there are several shelves purposely left open for future growth in the years to come.